dskram85/d7vk/README.md

 Yes, because D7VK relies on DXVK's D3D9 backend, so everything ends up there anyway.

+### Windowed mode isn't working.
+Is that normal?

+D3D7 is such a "nice" API that it has two entirely different presentation paths, one for exclusive fullscreen applications, and one for windowed applications.
+D7VK doesn't currently support the windowed presentation path per se, although in some cases windowed applications may still render correctly.
+However, the general expectation is that windowed mode will not behave properly in most situations.

 ### VSync isn't turning off although the application lets me disable it.
 What gives?

 VSync is universally enabled by default in D3D7, and thus also in D7VK.
 In fact, D3D7 devices have to explicitly expose support for being able to *turn off* VSync, since not all of them were (allegedly) capable of doing it back in the day.
 This is why the vast majority of D3D7 applications don't even bother with trying to change the defaults, and will implicitly enable VSync.
 In some cases, turning it off will simply not work reliably, even if an option is provided.